Multiple Random Walks on Graphs: Mixing Few to Cover Many: Mixing Few Walks to Cover Many Vertices

 and the result follows. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:obliviouslowerbound}] In the first part of the proof we will work with random walks whose lengths are independent samples from $Geo(1/t)$.
-That is, we consider random walks $(X_0,X_1,\ldots, X_{L-1})$ where $L$ is a geometric random variable with mean $t$, which is independent of $X_s$ (we assume that $\Prob(L\geq 1)=1$).
-Let $\tilde P_{w,v}^s = \Prob_w(X_s = u, s< L)$.
+\begin{proof}[Proof of Lemma \ref{lem:obliviouslowerbound}] In the first part of the proof we will work with random walks whose lengths are independent samples from $\geo{1/t}$.
+That is, we consider walks $(X_0,X_1,\ldots, X_{L-1})$ where $L\geq 1$ is a geometric random variable with mean $t$, which is independent of the trajectory $(X_s)_{s\geq 0 }$.
+Let $\tilde P_{w,u}^s = \Pru{w}{X_s = u, s< L}$.
 We call the above a geometric random walk of expected length $t$.
+We consider a collection of $k$ independent geometric random walks of length $t$, in particular the lengths of these walks are also independent of each other.

 Let us lower bound the expected number of unvisited vertices in $S$ by $k$ independent geometric random walks of expected length $t$.
 Define a subset $S' \subseteq S$ as

 Since the geometric random walk has an expected length of $t$, it visits at most $t$ vertices in expectation and thus